Summer Research Projects

 For more information, please contact the research advisor in your chosen area of study:

-Please see Debra Moses in Chem 140 for the application or download the 2014 Summer Research Application.
-The applications are due on Friday, March 14th.
+Please see Debra Moses in Chem 140 for the application or click here to download the 2015 Summer Research Application.
+The applications are due on Thursday, February 26th.
+Applicants will be notified shortly thereafter.

 The MARC U*STAR Program